meeber/style-type-thing/README.md

 Joking aside, I actually have grown rather fond of our ternary friend.
 Even when it's nested.
 But only when the following rules apply:

 1. Each `cond ? expr` pair must fit on its own line.
-The `: expr` may be on either the same line or the next.
+The `: expr` may either be on the same line or the next.
-1. Multi-line statements aren't indented; the `: ` serves as the indent.
+1. Multi-line statements aren't indented; the `:` serves as the indent.
 1. No unnecessary parentheses; because of the first rule, it's rare to have to consider more than two operators at a time.

 Valid formats: